-These updates will finalize the board recommendations, and this item will be moved to a future public hearing.
-Board Member Richard Busche made a motion to adopt changes and to proceed to the public hearing.
+These updates will finalize the board recommendations, and this item will be scheduled for a future public hearing.
+Board Member Richard Busche made a motion to adopt the changes and to move the item to a public hearing.
 Motion was seconded by Johnny Heath.
 Motion passed unanimously (4-0).

 1.7.
-Workshop: Discussion for Proposed Marion County Land Development Code (LDC).
-Amendments to Review and Update Section 6.13.4 Stormwater Quantity Criteria
+Workshop: Discussion for Proposed Marion County Land Development Code (LDC) Amendments to Review and Update Section 6.13.4 Stormwater Quantity Criteria